zachpartin/Martial-Mart/README.md

 ### Goals

-- _Include authentication, allow any user to browse selection, but only add or edit products when signed in
+- Include authentication, allow any user to browse selection, but only add or edit products when signed in
-- _Full CRUD on products for users
+- Full CRUD on products for users
--
+- 8 React components

 ### Libraries and Dependcies
 |     Library      | Description                                |